How to Get a Business License, Permits and Register Your Company Properly in 2025

 What is a Business License?

 A business license is any government-issued license or permit that is required to do business activity in that locality.
 In the U.S., these are generally governed state to state and depend on the kind of business you have.
-Keep in mind that your city or county may have specific business licensing requirements even if your state does not.
+State license requirements are common, but keep in mind that your city or county may have specific business licensing requirements even if your state does not.
 There are several types of businesses that usually need a business license, regardless of location.
 It all depends on your business structure and where you’re located.

 A business license can do more than just keep you in line with local laws.
 It can also help you to limit your personal liability, gain access to funding, keep up with your taxes, and help you build trust with your customers.